serviceprototypinglab/mao-orchestrator/README.md

 # MAO Orchestrator

-MAO-MAO collaborative research framework.
+Distributed orchestrator for the MAO-MAO collaborative research framework.
 Allows scheduled execution of periodic data collectors and has built-in spike detection for the data.
-This implementation makes use of an etcd cluster for member discovery, persistence and metadata sharing and a simple git interface for cloning data sets.
+This implementation makes use of an etcd cluster for member discovery and metadata sharing and a simple git interface for cloning data sets.
 ## Contents
 - [Install instructions](#install-instructions) To setup the platform
 - [Using the CLI](#using-the-cli) To interact with the running instance